willymcallister/willymcallister.github.io/_articles/electric-force.md

 $\epsilon_0$ is the *permittivity of free space*.

-When working on electric force problems we usually do it in two steps,
+When working on electric force problems we do it in two steps,
-* Figure out the direction of the force based on the sign of the charges.
+* Figure out the *direction* of the force based on the sign of the charges.
-* Figure out the magnitude of the force using the absolute value of the charges.
+* Figure out the *magnitude* of the force using the absolute value of the charges.

 Then combine the direction and magnitude to get a force vector.
 Doing it this way avoids errors that often happen if you include signs and vector directions into the Coulomb's Law equation.